-PV = Present value is the amount that's not known but will be solved in the calculations.
+PV = Present value, the amount that's not known but will be solved in the calculations.
 It's the amount needed today to achieve a determined future goal.

-FV = Future value is the amount of money wanted in the future.
+FV = Future value, the amount of money wanted in the future.
 It is the amount that will be reduced at a determined interest rate to calculate the present value.

 i = Interest rate, which has a great effect on present value.
 The interest rate in this formula must be written in decimal form, such as 0.03 instead of 3%.